deven10/Piano/README.md

 # Piano
-Touch as well as Keyboard Piano
+Touch as well as Keyboard Piano app.

 Use keyboards key from {S-H} & {Z-M} in 2nd and 3rd row corresponding.